MIINT 2018-19 Judges Bios

-Sarah holds an MBA in finance from The Wharton School of the University of Pennsylvania, an M.A. in international economics from The Johns Hopkins University School of Advanced International Studies, and a B.A. in history from Yale University.
+Sarah holds an MBA in finance from The Wharton School at The University of Pennsylvania, an M.A. in international economics from The Johns Hopkins University School of Advanced International Studies, and a B.A. in history from Yale University.

 Gerry Pambo-Awich, Prudential Financial

 Gerald (Gerry) Pambo-Awich is a member of Prudential’s Impact Investments team which today manages a portfolio of more than $400 million in social investments.
 Prior to this role, he was with the Corporate Development team, which is responsible for all acquisitions and divestitures in the company.